(updated June 2019)

 Can we submit copies of incident reports sent to the Office of Laboratory Animal Welfare (OLAW or the USDA) to the AAALAC International Executive Office?

 Yes, you can submit copies of correspondence addressed to OLAW or USDA regarding reportable incidences.
 Please note that not all issues that are reportable to OLAW or USDA require immediate reporting to AAALAC.
 See Question “What information should be reported to AAALAC International?”

-I cannot access the Member’s Only section.
+I cannot access the "Unit Login" area.
 How do I get the username and password?

 The username and password is provided only to the designated Unit Contact at your institution.
 This individual may share this information with other members of the institution.

 Our institution is preparing for its next AAALAC International site visit.
 Does AAALAC provide any information or guidance regarding common suggestions or findings that might help us with our preparation?

 In addition to the educational materials posted on the AAALAC International website, AAALAC periodically reviews and analyzes information collected during accreditation site visits.
 These reviews identify program areas that receive the most "Suggestions for Improvement" or require "Mandatory" changes before accreditation can be granted.
 The most recent review looks at findings collected during site visits over a five-year period (2013-2018) and highlights challenge areas.
 Institutions can use this “Trends Data Review” as an educational resource or to assist with program evaluation and assessment, especially in preparation for an accreditation site visit.